Welcome to the Outdoor Trade Show Exhibitor Manual.

 1.9 Show Guide

-The organisers will produce a visitors’ show guide containing the details of all exhibitors.
-To ensure the correct details are included in the publication, please complete Show Guide Form to be completed before the specified deadline.
-If you do not return the form your entry will be compiled from details taken from your booking form, which may not be what you wish to appear.
+The organisers will produce a visitors’ digital show guide containing the details of all exhibitors.
+To ensure the correct details are included in the publication, please complete the Show Guide Form before the specified deadline.
+If you do not return the form, your entry will be compiled from details taken from your booking form, which may not be what you wish to appear.

 On site services / information

-Car parking for exhibitors will be in Loading Bay 3.
-All delegates will need to park in the designated car parks surrounding the Exhibition Centre.
+Car parking for exhibitors will be in Loading Bay 3 on a first come first served basis.
+All visitors will need to park in the designated car parks surrounding the Exhibition Centre.
 Please note that these car parks are owned and managed by the Liverpool City Council and charged accordingly.
-The Exhibition Centre is in discussion to negotiate a discounted rate and this will be confirmed in due course.

 All lost property will be taken to the Organisers’ Office.